awsdocs/amazon-rds-user-guide/doc_source/Appendix.OracleGoldenGate.md

    do_grants=>TRUE);
 ```

-Add the following entry to $ORACLE\_HOME/network/admin/tnsnames\.ora in the Oracle Home that will be used by the `EXTRACT` process\.
-For more information on the tnsname\.ora file, see the [Oracle documentation](http://docs.oracle.com/cd/B28359_01/network.111/b28317/tnsnames.htm#NETRF007)\.
+Add the following entry to `$ORACLE_HOME/network/admin/tnsnames.ora` in the Oracle Home to be used by the `EXTRACT` process\.
+For more information on the `tnsname.ora` file, see the [Oracle documentation](http://docs.oracle.com/cd/B28359_01/network.111/b28317/tnsnames.htm#NETRF007)\.

 ```
 OGGSOURCE=